We are part of a wider farming family. We all run our own organic egg farms (see below).

 We first met in 1994 when we worked for an egg marketing company.
 Little did we realise that one day, we’d be marketing our own organic eggs and looking after our own flock of 18000 hens.

 In 2001 we had the privilege of becoming parents for the first time to Finty.
-Finty often egg collects for us but her favourite past time is playing piano and guitar.
+Finty gets involved on the farm whenever she’s needed but her real passion is dogs.
+She also loves live music and plays piano.

-Then came Florence who has always loved being with the hens, (as you can see from this baby pic) and she still loves being outdoors as much as possible.
-When she’s not on the farm she loves playing netball and cricket.
+Then came Florence who has always loved being with the hens and she still loves being outdoors as much as possible.
+When she’s not on the farm she adores musical theatre and spends her free time at ballet, or stage school.